elotroalex/caridischo/pages/reuse.md

 ### Leaguesourcing

-All of our entries were compiled during one of the out-of-synch events that defined [The Caribbean Digital VII](http://caribbeandigitalnyc.net/2020/directory/) conference.
+Our first data set was compiled during one of the out-of-synch events that defined [The Caribbean Digital VII](http://caribbeandigitalnyc.net/2020/directory/) conference.
 We shared a "[Data Sheet](https://docs.google.com/spreadsheets/d/1PfgI0GrQR60gwRFVIZmZtWae9JyAMpZNFOZRe5xsMsg/edit#gid=0)" on Google docs with our colleagues on social media and on our site.
 Soon after many joined us adding their own projects or the projects they knew about.
+You can find [the original data set used in CariDiScho 2020](https://github.com/elotroalex/caridischo/blob/main/_data/2020.csv) on GitHub.

-Since we know most---if not all---of the contributors to the sheet, perhaps it's more appropriate to call our method of data-gathering leaguesourcing.
+In 2021, we received more entries.
+Since we know most---if not all---of the contributors to the sheet, perhaps it's more appropriate to call our method of data-gathering leaguesourcing.Akin to a census, this directory therefore is a snapshot of our record up to the end of 2021.

 We are certainly not the first to compile a similar list.
-Here are some other useful attempts, that in turn served as sources for CariDiScho2020:
+Here are some other useful attempts, that in turn served as sources for CariDiScho:

 - "[Black Digital Humanities Projects & Resources](https://docs.google.com/document/d/1rZwucjyAAR7QiEZl238_hhRPXo5-UKXt2_KCrwPZkiQ/edit#heading=h.lfar8xoosxqv)" by [Colored Conventions](https://twitter.com/CCP_org)
 - This [Twitter thread](https://twitter.com/jmjafrx/status/1285202367605022720) by Jessica Marie Johnson